Frequency poster

 The inciting incident occurs at 14 minutes when John turns on the ham radio during the aurora and makes contact with a voice claiming to be in 1969.
 Through specific details about the 1969 World Series, John realizes he's talking to his father Frank—30 years in the past..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to John makes the active choice to save his father by warning him about the warehouse fire that will kill him.
+This demonstrates the protagonist's commitment to John makes the active choice to save his father by warning him about the warehouse fire that will kill him.
 He tells Frank exactly what to do to survive.
 Frank decides to trust his son and change his fate., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False defeat: John and Frank identify the killer as Jack Shepard, but their attempt to catch him in 1969 fails.
+Of particular interest, this crucial beat False defeat: John and Frank identify the killer as Jack Shepard, but their attempt to catch him in 1969 fails.
 Frank is seriously injured and the killer escapes.
 Meanwhile, in 1999, John realizes Shepard is still alive and knows John is onto him.
 The stakes escalate dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 87 minutes (73% through) represents the emotional nadir.
 Here, John believes he's failed—his mother is murdered despite their efforts.
 The timeline shows her death.
 In 1969, Frank finds Julia's body.
 The radio connection fails.
-All seems lost—the whiff of death as John faces the same loss he's always known., illustrates the protagonist at their lowest point.
+All seems lost—the whiff of death as John faces the same loss he's always known., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 John discovers that Frank hid evidence under the floorboards in 1969—the killer's wallet with fingerprints.
 This reveals Shepard's identity definitively in 1999.
 John synthesizes knowledge across timelines: he can guide his father in the past while confronting the killer in the present., demonstrating the transformation achieved throughout the journey.